hummingbird moth.jpeg

 Prizes for PTAs

 The BioBlitz finishes on April 1st.
-And that's when we host our plant sale.
-We will have 1000 trays of plants available to sell. $10 per tray sold is donated to your ISD's PTA Council.
+And that's when we host our spring plant sale.
+We will have up to 1000 trays of plants available to sell. $10 per tray sold is donated to your ISD's PTA Council.
 Local PTAs who sell 5 trays of plants will receive 1 free tray of plants ($100) to build a 150 square foot wildlife garden at your school.
-We hope that 200 schools hit their goal to sell 5 so that we can help create 200 new wildlife gardens.
+The first four ISDs who qualify to participate in our March BioBlitz are invited to register their PTA Council with us.
+Once your Council is registered, your local PTA can get signed up for your BioBlitz.

 What is a BioBlitz?